bgreenlee/sublime-github/README.md

     Switch to another GitHub account (see Adding Additional Accounts below)

+* **GitHub: Open Remote URL in Browser**

+    Open the current file's location in the repository in the browser.

+* **GitHub: Copy Remote URL to Clipboard**

+    Put the url of the current file's location in the repository into the clipboard.

 ## Adding Additional Accounts

 If have multiple GitHub accounts, or have a private GitHub installation, you can add the other